roy-natsir/roy-natsir/README.md

 - 🎯 **My Goal:** To build secure, efficient, and user-friendly DApps by applying every concept I learn to a real-world project.
 - 🤝 **Collaboration:** I am actively seeking mentorship and am open to collaborating on foundational projects to accelerate my learning.
 - ⚡ **Fun fact:** I believe in "Proof of Work," not just for blockchains, but for building a career.
-- 👯 **Always open to collaborating on web3, dApps, or full-stack projects**

 ---